Skip to main content

 What is Light?

-LIGHT is comprised of five main characteristics: quality, quantity, colour, contrast, direction.
+LIGHT is comprised of five main characteristics: quality, quantity, colour, contrast, and direction.

-By QUALITY we generally mean how hard or soft the overall light may be.
-Is it wrap around or directional?
+By QUALITY, we generally mean how hard or soft the overall light may be.
+Is it wrap-around or directional?
 Do we see harsh shadows and specular highlights or virtually none at all?
-Softer, wrap around light is generally the ideal light for portraits and most photography as it happens.
-Houses which have north facing windows, in the northern hemisphere will always yield a soft interior light. perfect for art and photography practice.
-In a studio context we can control quality of light with such accessories as soft-boxes beauty dishes and shoot through or reflective brollies.
+Softer, wrap-around light is generally the ideal light for portraits and most photography as it happens.
+Houses which have north-facing windows in the northern hemisphere will always yield a soft interior light.
+Perfect for art and photography practice.
+In a studio context, we can control the quality of light with such accessories as soft-boxes, beauty dishes and shoot-through or reflective brollies.

-QUANTITY sort of speaks for itself. it is literally the amount of light which is available to us.
+QUANTITY sort of speaks for itself.
+It is literally the amount of light which is available to us.
 It is the only thing which we can try to control with the camera itself.
-However, the whole point about studio lighting is that we can control quantity of light at its source, and/or sources, with multiple light set ups.
+However, the whole point about studio lighting is that we can control the quantity of light at its source and/or sources with multiple light setups.

-COLOUR is also self evident. but the colours we choose, when using gels in the studio, we elicit a variety of responses from the viewer.
-We know that red advances and also has a slightly sinister, demonic, even violent feel to it when used in the extreme.
-Orange however is simply warm and can evoke sunset and sunrise or evenings by the fire.
+COLOUR is also self-evident.
+But the colours we choose, when using gels in the studio, we elicit a variety of responses from the viewer.
+We know that red advances and also has a slightly sinister, demonic, and even violent feel to it when used in the extreme.
+Orange, however, is simply warm and can evoke sunset and sunrise or evenings by the fire.
 Blues are, of course, chilly and can again be rather sinister.
-Ever noticed in the movies how its always raining at a funeral and, more often than not, blue?
+Ever noticed in the movies how it’s always raining at a funeral and, more often than not, blue?
 Colour gels should be used with caution and thought.
-Remember that flash and daylight are very blue and you should adjust your white balance accordingly.
+Remember that flash and daylight are very blue, and you should adjust your white balance accordingly.

-CONTRAST refers the quantity of different reflective values that there are in any scene.
-The more values that there are, the lower the contrast.
-However, remember that as the number goes up there will, eventually, appear to be no contrast at all.
-On a bleak, grey colourless day, it may appear that there is only one value, but what is really happening is that there are so many that we can’t differentiate between them.
-As soon as the sun comes out in force, that number plummets and we can find ourselves being either blinded by very bright values, or plunged into deep shadow at the other end of the dynamic range.
-An understanding of contrast and how to either replicate it or mitigate it using studio lights and light accessories, is a vital part of studio lighting practice.
+CONTRAST refers to the quantity of different reflective values that there are in any scene.
+The more values there are, the lower the contrast.
+However, remember that as the number goes up, there will, eventually, appear to be no contrast at all.
+On a bleak, grey, colourless day, it may appear that there is only one value, but what is really happening is that there are so many that we can’t differentiate between them.
+As soon as the sun comes out in force, that number plummets, and we can find ourselves either blinded by very bright values or plunged into deep shadow at the other end of the dynamic range.
+An understanding of contrast and how to either replicate it or mitigate it using studio lights and light accessories is a vital part of studio lighting practice.

 Main Key Light Directions